freesewing/freesewing/markdown/org/docs/patterns/hortensia/options/size/en.md

 <Note>

 So an example of this would be the default, which is 50%.
-This would scale the values by 0.5 resulting in a bag that is 11.5cm (23cm * 0.5) in width and 16.5cm (33cm * 0.5) in height.
+This would scale the values by 0.5 resulting in a handbag that is 11.5cm (23cm * 0.5) in width and 16.5cm (33cm * 0.5) in height.

 </Note>

 <Tip>

-Turn on paperless to see the measurements of the bag.
+Turn on paperless to see the measurements of the handbag.
 This will help you to determine the size you want and see the effects of this option.

 </Tip>